grscheller/grok-typescript/README.md

 ## Grokking TypeScript

-Repo to capture my attempts to learn TypeScript and its associated ecosystems.
+Repo to capture my attempts to learn ECMAScript and its associated ecosystems.
 For a chronological account of my journey learning typescript, see my [TypeScript log][1].